stephenmg12/yapeal/lib/Yapeal/docs/CodingStyle.md

 since it was made to work with PHP < 5.3 when namespaces were added.
 PSR-2 is more what most people think of as a coding style.
 Yapeal like probably most projects followed some of these and not others.
-Many IDE editors now have PSR-1/PSR-2 style reformatting included like the newer versions of [PhpStorm] do which is what I use.
+Many IDE editors now have PSR-1/PSR-2 style reformatting included like the newer versions of [PhpStorm][2] do which is what I use.
 I expect most, if not all, programmer editors / IDEs will do the same thing in the future.
 In PhpStorm with them included the PSR standards as built-in selectable styles etc. and it's already very good code